 Step Five: Let your project dry, heat set with an iron per the directions of the markers or paints you are using if necessary.

 Use your hand as a stamp!
 Paint non-toxic Versatex Printing Ink right on your child's hand and stamp it onto the fabric.

-Use an Auto Fade Pen to make an outline and then fill in with paints or markers.
+Use Crayola Washable Markers to make an outline and then fill in with paints or markers.